 As part of our ongoing initiatives to identify and mitigate risk –

 We have zero tolerance to slavery and human trafficking.
 We expect all those in our supply chain and contractors to comply with our values.
-Communications have been issued to our suppliers during 2017 confirming our position regarding slavery and human trafficking.
-The Board of Directors is responsible for compliance in their respective departments and for their supplier relationships.
+The Board of Directors are responsible for compliance in their respective departments and for their supplier relationships.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have provided clear communications and raised an awareness of modern slavery issues to our relevant members of staff (including team briefings and leaflets/posters which have been provided by a recognised third party).
+To ensure we continue to have a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we continue to provide clear communications and raise awareness of modern slavery issues to our relevant members of staff.

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains and to provide ongoing monitoring: